SuperZombi/Tkinter-Drag-and-drop/README.md

 ```

 <br/>
-I also added a function to delete the selected element when pressing the <code>Delete</code> key, but I did not have time to make update the coordinates of the remaining elements.
+I also added a function that deletes the selected element when pressing the <code>Delete</code> key, but I did not have time to make update the coordinates of the remaining elements.
 If you do - I will be very grateful.
 <br/><br/><br/>

 ### Media: